A Candle in the Wind

 “What was most fascinating for us was she didn’t cut 30, 40, or 50 pages.
 She cut a paragraph here, phrase there, a sentence here…she showed us how to tighten up the writing and move forward more quickly.
 We learned so much from her,” said the Australian author about Bianchi’s editorial style.

-Sadly, Teresa Denys died much too young in a car crash, in either 1987 or 1988.
+She lived in London with roommates and several animal friends.
+Sadly, Jacqui Bianchi died much too young in a car crash, in either 1987 or 1988.

-The Flesh and the Devil, St. Martin’s Press, 1980, cover artist unknown
+- The Flesh and the Devil, St. Martin’s Press, 1980, Sir Anthony van Dyck painting “Marchesa Balbi” cover art

 I knew that love would not turn the silver devil into an angel.
 He would remain what he was–subtle yet childish, unfeeling yet passionate, lost irretrievably to everything but his own desire.
 But he loved me–and I loved him, now and forever.THE SILVER DEVIL